Our Integrative Model

 Historically, treatments for addictive disorders and eating disorders have overlooked the deep-rooted psychological effects of trauma.
 Adverse early-life experiences often lead people to “attach” to addictive substances or behaviors instead of other people, often perceived by survivors as untrustworthy.
 Yet traditional approaches have targeted symptoms while disregarding psychological, biological and spiritual underpinnings.
 The authors are applying an integrated approach using a coherent treatment model to treat patients with a spectrum of addictive disorders along with underlying trauma in a Chicago area-based outpatient treatment center.
-Building on decades-long focused study and clinical observations as well as insights and findings from the scientific realms of trauma, developmental psychopathology and neuroscience, the authors describe a state-of-the-art model they have implemented in two settings, in Chicago and in Northbrook, IL.
+Building on decades-long focused study and clinical observations as well as insights and findings from the scientific realms of trauma, developmental psychopathology and neuroscience, the authors describe a state-of-the-art model they have implemented in our three outpatient settings, Chicago, Naperville and Northbrook, IL.
 The centers are drawing people from Chicago and suburbs as well as from other parts of the country and outside the U.S.

 The philosophy of SunCloud Health Outpatient Treatment Center departs from traditional models of intervention in that trauma, associated mood disorders and addictive behaviors that people frequently rely on for self-regulation in the wake of trauma are addressed simultaneously in a primarily group-based treatment, with individual therapy and evidence-based medication management.
 Additionally, we conceptualize eating disorders as an addiction disorder involving food and eating/weight related behaviors.
 Further, we view addictive and eating disorders on a continuum, with degrees of severity.
 Also, there are differences in levels of tolerance both for pain caused by trauma and for suffering caused by the consequences of addiction.